-Whenever possible, it is important to ask for assistance with obtaining accommodation during office hours as finding accommodation outside office hours, particularly late at night is very difficult.
+Whenever possible, it is important to ask for assistance with obtaining accommodation during office hours as finding accommodation outside of office hours, particularly late at night, is very difficult.

 SEVERE WEATHER CONDITIONS

-During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered accommodation.
+During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered shelter.
 Please contact us to make us aware of any rough sleepers who need assistance.
-Accommodation will usually be a hostel which could be outside of the East Lindsey district if there are no options available within the district or the person sleeping rough has connections to other areas of the country.
+Any accommodation provided will usually be short term and basic.
+Those who do not have a connection to East Lindsey will be assisted to return to their own locality.
 If they have no where to go in the daytime please contact 01507 613135 for advice.